angelinaaziz/personal-website/README.md

-# personal-website
-Personal Website
+#Personal Website
-Containing a resume and a collection of projects and publications.
+Containing a resume and a collection of projects and information about me

-#Acknowledgements
+##Acknowledgements
 Thanks to mldangelo.com for providing the basis of this website under an open license.